dmair1989/imagegrains/Readme.md

 ## How does it work?

 ImageGrains is organised in 3 main modules for *Segmentation*, *Grain size measurements* and *Grain size distribution (GSD) analysis* (see below).
-The most basic option is to run ImageGrains from the console by first activating the enviromnent
+The most basic option is to run ImageGrains from the console by first activating the enviromnent:
 ```text
 conda activate imagegrains
 ```